-Chart B (on page 8) shows the distribution of mental health and substance abuse diagnosis among new participants.
-The chart shows that four-fifths of new participants have a mental health diagnosis; this portion of the participant population continues to climb and is much higher than originally anticipated.
-During 2007, 20 percent of participants had a substance abuse diagnosis without a concurrent mental health diagnosis.
-Forty-four percent of participants had a mental health diagnosis without a concurrent substance abuse diagnosis.
-Thirty-six percent had both mental health and substance abuse issues (dual diagnosis).
+Chart A (below) shows the distribution of mental health and substance abuse diagnoses among new participants.
+The chart shows that nearly three-quarters of new participants have a mental health diagnosis; this portion of the participant population remains elevated and is much higher than originally anticipated.
+During 2008, 29 percent of participants had a substance abuse diagnosis without a concurrent mental health diagnosis.
+Thirty-three percent of participants had a mental health diagnosis without a concurrent substance abuse diagnosis.
+Thirty-eight percent had both mental health and substance abuse issues (dual diagnosis).

-Chart A: 2007 Intakes by Quarter.
+Chart A: 2008 Participant Diagnoses.

-Proportion of Self-Referrals
+Proportion of Self Referrals